haacked/haacked.com/_posts/2022/2022-09-30-ef-core-collection-pitfalls.md

 And this comment belongs to the same post that we're trying to get the comment count for.
 It turns out that even though we haven't explicitely included or loaded `post.Comments`, it will be a non-null collection with one entry, the comment.
 Why?

-WHen using eager-loading with EF Core, it [has an automatic-fixup feature](https://learn.microsoft.com/en-us/ef/core/querying/related-data/eager):
+When using eager-loading with EF Core, it [has an automatic-fixup feature](https://learn.microsoft.com/en-us/ef/core/querying/related-data/eager):

 > Entity Framework Core will automatically fix-up navigation properties to any other entities that were previously loaded into the context instance.
 So even if you don't explicitly include the data for a navigation property, the property may still be populated if some or all of the related entities were previously loaded.

 Since a `Comment` associated with the `Post` is already loaded in the `DbContext`, the `Post`'s `Comments` collection will be non-null and contain that comment.
-This is a bit of a gotcha, that we ran into with [Abbot](https://ab.bot/) in local development recently.
+This is a bit of a gotcha, that we ran into with [Abbot](https://ab.bot/) in local development recently, so it's not just a hypothetical case.
 Here's how I ended up fixing it:

 ```csharp
 public async Task<int> GetCommentCountAsync(Post post) {